rmrk-team/evm-sample-contracts/contracts/NestingMultiResource/README.md

 ````

 With the resources properly assigned to the tokens, we can now nest the token with ID 5 into the token with ID 1 and
-check their ownershipt to verify successful nesting:
+check their ownership to verify successful nesting:

 ````typescript
   console.log("Nesting token with ID 5 into token with ID 1");